 Respiratory Courses and Classes Overview

 Courses for respiratory therapists are typically offered at community colleges.
-Keep reading; the following article contains a list of respiratory courses and some essential information for potential students in this field.
+In this article, you can find out what goes into many typical respiratory courses and the essential information for potential students in this field.

 List of Respiratory Courses

 Introduction to Respiratory Care and Procedures Course

 In this introductory course, topics will cover the broad role of respiratory care professionals.
 A general introduction to the health care system will be provided along with specific information regarding lung and heart disease.
 Students will learn basic skills for assessing patient condition, checking vital signs, administering oxygen and charting patient progress.

 Specific topics in an anatomy and physiology course for respiratory care may vary depending on the program.
 Some schools may focus just on cardiopulmonary anatomy (functions and locations of heart and lungs).
 Other schools may give broad information on all human body systems.
 No matter the format, students will learn body system locations, placement, function and names.
 Students will also learn the affects of disease on particular organs or body systems and how respiratory care can help treat such illnesses.